Flights to and from France continue to be cancelled and delayed due to a 5 day air traffic strike.

 “Although this situation is outside of our control, we do understand that it can be very frustrating situation for all customers travelling.”

-The British Foreign and Commonwealth Office (FCO) have issued information regarding the strike to travellers in a recent update:
+The British Foreign, Commonwealth & Development Office (FCDO) have issued information regarding the strike to travellers in a recent update:

 “French air traffic controllers in Brest, Aix-en-Provence and Bordeaux have called for a 5 day strike from Monday 6 March 2017.
 This may impact flights to and from France or those using French airspace.